 Fixed Mindset people believe their qualities are set at birth and carved in stone.

 You are who you are, and there isn’t much you can do about it.

 People with a fixed mindset shy away from challenges because losing means “they’re bad” and that would hurt their ego.

-They are highly outcome dependent.
-And when they fail, they make a lot of excuses both to themselves and to the world because they feel the need to “cover up” their lack.
+These people are highly outcome dependent and when they fail, they make a lot of excuses because they feel the need to “cover up” their lack.

-Growth Mindset people believe their can learn and grow.
+Growth Mindset people believe they can learn and grow.

 They seek learning and growth opportunities because failing does not define them.
-To the contrary, failing is the only way they can improve.
+On the contrary, failing is the only way they can improve.

-Men with a growth mindset move forward in their life, are open to feedback and criticism and are generally happier and more pleasant people to be around.
+Men with a growth mindset move forward in their lives, are open to feedback and criticism, and are generally happier and more pleasant people to be around.

 The locus of control is the degree to which people believe that they have -or don’t have- control over their life.

 These are the two types of locus of control: